KaterynaMeleshyna/Empowering-Agriculture/README.md

 Empowering farmers with tailored insights, our project uses state, district, year, crop, and soil data for precise recommendations on optimal crop selection and accurate yield predictions based on geographical factors

 ## What did we use:
-PowerBI
+-PowerBI
-Image classification
+-Image classification
-Rcommendation system
+-Rcommendation system
-Machine Learning-Regression
+-Machine Learning-Regression
-Streamlit APP
+-Streamlit APP

 ## Final Presentation